 Vegan Calcium Needs: Setting the Record Straight

 This entire line of thinking has, however, been thoroughly debunked.
-It turns out that high protein intake doesn’t probably doesn’t have much impact on bone health.
+Studies indicate that high protein intake probably doesn’t have much impact on bone health.
 In fact, protein has also been shown to improve calcium absorption.
 As for the hip fracture argument, there are confounding factors that make pointing to this statistic dishonest.
 For example, hip fracture rates are highest in high-latitude locations with lots of ice on streets and sidewalks—and ice is of course closely associated with falls.
-On top of that, these high latitude areas tend to mean people have lower vitamin D status, which results in diminished bone health.
+On top of that, the lack of winter sunlight in high latitude areas tends to reduce vitamin D levels in many people, resulting in diminished bone health.

 How Do Vegans Get Calcium?

-As with every other nutrient, there’s no hard and fast intake number that applies to everyone.
+No specific calcium intake recommendation is suitable to everyone.
 Absorption rates differ from person to person.
-Setting the target level for any nutrient is an inexact science, but an informed guess is obviously more helpful than no guess at all.
+Setting the target level for any nutrient is an inexact science.
+But an informed guess is certainly more helpful than no guess at all.
 So when governments and nutritional councils set targets they try to err on the high side.
-Their intention is to ensure that the guideline will meet the needs of upwards of 95 percent of the population.
+They seek to set a guideline that meets the needs of more than 95 percent of the population.

-Optimum calcium consumption varies at different ages, being highest during teen years and old age.
-The Institute of Medicine in the United States sets recommendations for calcium at 1300 mg. for people age nine to eighteen, 1000 mg for adults, and 1200 mg. for women over fifty and men over seventy.
+The ideal level of calcium intake varies across different ages, and is highest during adolescence and old age.
+The U.S. Institute of Medicine sets recommendations for calcium at 1300 mg. for people age nine to eighteen, 1000 mg for adults, and 1200 mg. for women over fifty and men over seventy.
 These numbers are probably not exactly right, but they’re the best estimates we currently have.
-It’s therefore wise to plan your diet so that you can hit these recommendations.
+It’s therefore wise to plan your diet so that you hit these recommendations.